nealcaren/fightordie/_build/html/_sources/Volumes/14/05/massacre_of_east_st_louis_copy.md

 The statement of Josephine Jones is interesting.
 She says:

-> Mrs. Jones made this statement to me, that the mob. formed both times at the City Hall, May, 1917, and July 2, 1917.
+> Mrs. Jones made this statement to me, that the mob formed both times at the City Hall, May, 1917, and July 2, 1917.
 She also said that Mayor Mollman stood in the alley leaning on the bannister of the Justice of Peace Building when a white man ran down the alley chasing two colored men, whom  he afterwards shot and threw into the creek.
 When he returned to the street, Mayor Mollman was still standing there and he said, "Fred, I shot two n******.
 How do you like that?"
 Mayor Mollman said nothing and made no protest.

 Rena Cook returned from a day's outing  to horror and death.
 Her statement follows: